roy-santos/basketball-roster/README.md

 # Basketball Roster Application

-A team roster management application.
+A team roster management application that can be used to keep track of players and coaches on the team.
 This example is for a basketball team but the application can be adapted for any other sport.

 ### Features